jhhtaylor/drools-demo/README.md

 # Drools Demo

 This is a minimal example project using the [Drools](https://www.drools.org/) rules engine on [Quarkus](https://quarkus.io/).
-The project builds a simple Java application that loads a single DRL rule and executes it.
+The application demonstrates a few sample rules with intentionally varied formatting to aid in testing DRL tooling.

 ## Requirements